Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 ## Setup

-To start using Bearer authentication in Pode you can use `New-PodeAuthScheme -Bearer`, and then pipe the returned object this [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth).
+To start using Bearer authentication in Pode you can use `New-PodeAuthScheme -Bearer`, and then pipe the returned object into [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth).
 The parameter supplied to the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function's ScriptBlock is the `$token` from the Authorization token:

 ```powershell
 Start-PodeServer {